Tomato Caper Pork on a brown plate with sun-dried tomato basil orzo in a bowl behind it next to a brown towel on a wooden surface (with logo overlay)

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-42 thoughts on “Tomato Caper Pork”
+42 thoughts on “Tomato Caper Pork Recipe: A Flavorful Pork Loin Dish”

 1. Sundried tomato butter sounds amazing.
 I love making different styles and flavors of better and serving it up.
 I have never done pork loin.
 I might have to try!